hmabramsohn/CTBA-Team-1-Final-Project/README.md

 How to run it: Local & Deploy Notes: VS Code
 All code should run through the InsuranceApp.py and create a link to our website in the terminal.

-How to run it: Local & Deploy Notes: Render
-All pages should be connected to an external URL.
-No additional running is needed.

 Data Sources & Data Dictionary: (explain what your variables and why you chose them) The data source is labeled: "Supporting Underlying Metrics and Disclaimer for Analyses of US Homeowners Insurance Markets 2018-20".
 It is the only data source that we used in this multipage dash website.
 The variables we used are: Paid Loss ratio, premium per policy, policy decile grouping, zip code and year.
 Below are definitions of the variables: